 If you have less than 3 days in Angkor Wat, you should consider this 1-day itinerary instead.
 This will still take you to a few of the main temples but will give you less time to explore further afield.
-With less than 3 days, you’re itinerary will also be a lot more rushed.
+With less than 3 days, your itinerary will also be a lot more rushed.

 One final note before we get into the itinerary… Angkor Wat is a sacred religious site and, therefore, it is essential that you dress modestly and act respectfully during your time here.
 For more information on everything you need to know about Angkor Wat, check out our Ultimate Guide to Angkor Wat.

 Preparation for Angkor Wat: Planning your 3-day Angkor Wat itinerary

 Angkor Wat was a dream destination for us and is one of the best places to visit in Cambodia, but it is also one of the most incredible temples in Asia.
 To make the most of your time here, it’s worth doing a few things prior to your visit.
 This way you will be fully prepared and ready to enjoy your 3 days at Angkor Wat.

 Allow a Rest Day